TasneemN/BrainAgePrediction_asPretextTask/README.md

 5. Compare segmentation results to assess the impact of pretraining.

 _For more details, see the documentation at the top of each script._
-_If you use this pipeline, please cite the relevant MONAI and PyTorch resources._